Philip Melanchthon: Controversies in the 1550s

-Marian views
+Views on the Virgin Mary

-Melanchthon viewed any veneration of saints rather critically but developed positive commentaries about Mary.
-In his Annotations in Evangelia commenting on Luke 2:52, he discusses the faith of Mary, "she kept all things in her heart" which to Melanchthon is a call to the church to follow her example.
-During the marriage at Cana, Melanchthon points out that Mary went too far, asking for more wine, misusing her position.
-But she was not upset, when Jesus gently scolded her.
-Mary was negligent, when she lost her son in the temple, but she did not sin.
-Mary was conceived with original sin like every other human being, but she was spared the consequences of it.
-Consequently, Melanchthon opposed the feast of the Immaculate Conception, which in his days, although not dogma, was celebrated in several cities and had been approved at the Council of Basel in 1439.
+Melanchthon viewed any veneration of saints rather critically but he developed positive commentaries about Mary.

+In his Annotations in Evangelia, he wrote a study on Luke 2:52, and discussed Mary's faith.
+He noted that "she kept all things in her heart" which to him was a call to the church to follow her example.
+He believed that Mary was negligent when she lost her son in the temple, but she did not sin.
+He also believed that Mary was conceived with original sin like every other human being, but she was spared the consequences of it.
+As such, he opposed the feast of the Immaculate Conception, which at the time, was not dogma, but was celebrated in several cities and had been approved at the Council of Basel in 1439.
 He declared that the Immaculate Conception was an invention of monks.
-Mary is a representation (Typus) of the church and in the Magnificat, Mary spoke for the whole church.
-Standing under the cross, Mary suffered like no other human being.
-Consequently, Christians have to unite with her under the cross, in order to become Christ-like.
+He saw Mary as a representation (Typus) of the church and believed that in the Magnificat, Mary spoke for the whole church.
+Standing under the cross, Mary suffered like no other human being; as such, he believed that Christians have to unite with her under the cross, in order to become Christ-like.

 Views on natural philosophy

 In lecturing on the Librorum de judiciis astrologicis of Ptolemy in 1535–1536, Melanchthon expressed to students his interest in Greek mathematics, astronomy and astrology.
 He considered that a purposeful God had reasons to exhibit comets and eclipses.
 He was the first to print a paraphrased edition of Ptolemy's Tetrabiblos in Basel, 1554.
 Natural philosophy, in his view, was directly linked to Providence, a point of view that was influential in curriculum change after the Protestant Reformation in Germany.
-In the period 1536–1539 he was involved in three academic innovations: the refoundation of Wittenberg along Protestant lines, the reorganization at Tübingen, and the foundation of the University of Leipzig.
+In the period 1536-1539 he was involved in three academic innovations: the refoundation of Wittenberg along Protestant lines, the reorganization at Tübingen, and the foundation of the University of Leipzig.